 SEO (Search Engine Optimization)

-Organic search traffic accounts for 51% of website traffic!
+Organic search traffic accounts for 51% of website traffic alone!

-Local - local search (i.e. Google Maps) ranking is even more important than traditional organic site ranking due to the large feature in the map pack and being in the user's local area.
-Since the majority of your cooking class clients will be from the local neighborhood or city, this is huge.
-Be sure to claim your listing on Google My Business, completely fill out your profile with high quality photos, and share your events calendar as posts regularly.
-To learn more about optimizing for top Google Maps ranking, check out this how to rank #1 on Google Maps post.
+Local Search - Local search (i.e. Google Maps) ranking is even more important than traditional organic site ranking due to the large feature in the map pack and being in the user's local area.
+Since the majority of your cooking class clients will be from the local neighborhood or city, this is absolutely essential.

-Backlinks - links from other sites pointing your site are a major SEO rank factor.
+Backlinks - Links from other sites that link back to your main site are a major SEO rank factor.
 Especially if those links are from high authority sites relevant to cooking.
 There are endless ways to get more backlinks, so you can feel free to stretch your creative muscles, but some popular methods are guest posting (email a cooking blogger and ask if you can write an article for their blog, and if so, include a link back to your site), listing your business in directories, getting into "things to do" guides, or replying to questions on HARO or Quora.

 Google Ads (SEM/PPC)

 Google Ads (formerly Google Adwords) is a fast and effective way to get immediate traffic and bookings.
 Just make sure you have a strong website and/or landing page before you start paying for every click (see tips below).
 A lot can go into having a well optimized Google Ads account.
 To get an overall idea on how to setup and optimize your Google Ads account, check out this video:

 Some campaign, ad group, and keyword themes that are more specific to local cooking class marketing include:

 - Activity Campaigns: unique date ideas, corporate team building ideas

 - Cooking Class Specific: cooking classes near me, Los Angeles cooking classes